RainCloudPlots/RainCloudPlots/README.md

 jupyter notebook
 ```

-Double click on `raincloud_tutorial_python.ipynb` in your browser and execute the cells in the notebook.
+Double click on `raincloud_tutorial_python.ipynb` in your browser, make sure you're using the `rainpy` kernel, and execute the cells in the notebook.

 ### R environment